 I work from life, in silence.
 I want to have immediate contact with the objects in front of me, to share the room with them, hence I prefer to use my own two eyes instead of a camera`s single one.
 I aim to achieve a subtle sensation of movement in the picture space, to give the viewers a feeling of being present and breathe in it.
 If I succeed, the still life is no longer nature morte, it turns to nature vivante.

 I am Estonian living in Denmark.
 I was graduated from Tartu Art School (Est) in 1986 as a designer-decorator, and from Tartu University in 1994 as a painter.
-I have participated in exhibitions since 1987, mostly in Estonia, but also in Finland and Denmark.
+I have participated in exhibitions since 1987, mostly in Estonia, but also in England, Finland and Denmark.
 I moved to Denmark in 2002.

 Becoming a mom put my artistic activity on standby for a while, until I picked it up again a couple of years ago.

 My main art medium has always been oil painting, but I also use less time-consuming media such as watercolours and soft pastels to my creative flow.